-I’ve worn a lot of different sport earbuds in the past few years.
-Almost all of them either wouldn’t stay on during peak activities, or they delivered sub-standard sound.
-Sometimes the sound was good but over time the earbuds would work loose and the bass would drop significantly.
+I’ve worn a lot of different sport earbuds over the past few years.
+Almost all of them either wouldn’t stay on during peak activities, or delivered sub-standard sound.
+Sometimes the sound was good at first, but over time the earbuds would work loose and the bass would drop significantly.

-Skullycandy has developed what they refer to as the ‘Triplelock™” system “Skullcandy’s trifecta of proprietary technologies that work together to keep your earbuds securely in place – no matter the activity.”
-The main mechanism which keeps the bud inside your ear is fairly simple: a small protruding rubber arm that tucks underneath the ‘Crus of helix’ part of your ear.
-(The ridge of cartilage just above your earhole).
+Skullycandy has developed a system that they refer to as the ‘Triplelock™”.
+“Skullcandy’s trifecta of proprietary technologies that work together to keep your earbuds securely in place – no matter the activity.”
+The main mechanism, which keeps the bud inside your ear, is fairly simple: a small protruding rubber arm that tucks underneath the ‘Crus of helix’ part of your ear.
+The Crus of helix is the ridge of cartilage just above your earhole.
 The rubber piece presses up gently into the ridge and keeps the earbud in.
-This combined with the Skullycandy ‘Stickygel’ silicon makes for a comfy yet solid fit even when sweating.
+This combined with the Skullycandy ‘Stickygel’ silicon makes for a comfy yet solid fit, even when sweating!

 The other beauty of this design is that it doesn’t protrude around your ears, so it’s super comfy and minimal.
-Having an arm strap with your mobile device and a pair of these on you can do most movements without having to mess with your setup.
-The one drawback is the lack of volume control on the remote, which would be a solid improvement for a future version.
+Having an arm strap with your mobile device and a pair of these on you can do most movements without messing with your setup.
+The one drawback is the lack of volume control on the remote.
+This would be a solid improvement for a future version.

 So far i’ve practice yoga, worked out at the gym, gone running, and danced with these on and they haven’t even come close to slipping out of my ear.
 The silicone they use is super comfortable to the point where I sometimes forget I’m wearing them and actually enjoy the noise reduction that occurs in high traffic industrial areas of town.